Cannabis rules 2025: Consumption, possession & driving

 Even though cannabis is legal, you are not allowed to consume it everywhere .

-Typical no-go zones (examples):
+Typical no-go zones (examples)

-- near schools, daycare centers, playgrounds (observe social distancing rules)
+- Near schools, daycare centers, playgrounds (observe social distancing rules)

-- in pedestrian zones at certain times (observe local/legal rules)
+- In pedestrian zones at certain times (observe local/legal rules)

-- in the presence of minors
+- In the presence of minors

-- in enclosed spaces of public institutions
+- In enclosed spaces of public institutions

 Consumption is typically possible at home or on private property – provided that no minors are present and no public nuisance is caused.